geojwh/follow-links/README.md

 # follow-links
-python script using urllib and BeautifulSoup - wk 4 Using Python to Access Web Data (Coursera)
+This is a python script that uses urllib and BeautifulSoup to receive input (url, count, position), follow each a tag at the given position a certain amount of times, and print the urls within each a tag.

+This was written for the Coursera Assignment Following Links in HTML Using BeautifulSoup during Week 4.